Home Help for families Information & advice Health & medical information Common concerns Annual health checks

 Young people aged 14 or over with a learning disability are entitled to a free NHS health check every year.
 It is a chance for you and your child to talk to the GP and nurse about any health worries and for GPs to spot and treat any health problems early.

-On this page our health expert answers some of the questions we hear about annual health checks.
+On this page, our health expert Amanda discusses annual health checks and answers some of the common questions we hear about them.

 The GP or nurse will do a physical check-up, including weight, heart rate, blood pressure and take blood and urine samples.
 They may ask about common health problems like constipation or about epilepsy or problems with swallowing.
 They will ask about medications and check whether your young person’s vaccinations and screenings are up to date.